 BSc (Hons) Sport and Exercise Psychology

 If you are looking for a career as a psychologist specialising in sport and performance, or physical activity and exercise, our British Psychological Society (BPS) accredited course could be for you!
+This course will start in September 2024 and applications are open on UCAS.
+Please register your interest for the 2024 start with the form below.

 Impact athletes’ performance, participation and wellbeing through psychology